Omkar-Vijay-Gavandi/asic-design-class/Assignment 3/readme.md

 until pc 0 100bo
 ```

 ### The first instruction involves the stack pointer.
-Therefore in order to check the initial and final contents of the stack pointer we use the follwoing code
+Therefore in order to check the initial and final contents of the stack pointer we use the follwoing code.
+[O1]

 ```bash
 reg 0 sp